yasmina-bioinfo/yasmina-bioinfo/README.md

 I am a biology teacher transitioning into bioinformatics research, with a strong interest in understanding biological systems through data.
 My work spans **genomics, transcriptomics, epigenomics**, and **host–pathogen interactions**, with a focus on reproducible analysis and biological interpretation.

-Through applied projects, I explore how molecular data can inform questions in neuroscience, human health, and microbial biology, while building a solid computational foundation to support future doctoral research.
+Through applied projects, I explore how molecular data can inform questions in neuroscience, human health, and microbial biology, while building a solid computational foundation for future doctoral research.

 **FR 🇫🇷 :**
 Je suis enseignante en biologie et je m'oriente vers la recherche en bioinformatique.